-Students must submit their requests for transfer of credit and advanced standing to an academic administrator within their fifth quarter of enrollment in a bachelor's program or the third quarter of an occupational associate's program or before the end of the first quarter of a diploma program.
-Within two weeks of their submission, a meeting will be scheduled with the program administration to determine the validity of the request, approval for submission, and a deadline for submitting each request.
-No requests will be considered that have not been qualified before the submission deadline.
+Students must submit their requests for transfer of credit and advanced standing to an academic advisor no later than the fifth quarter of enrollment in a bachelor's program or the third quarter of an associate's program or before the end of the first quarter of a diploma program.
+Following submission of the request, an academic advisor will schedule a meeting with the student to review the validity of the request, approval for submission, and a deadline for submitting official documentation.